johntmcintosh/xcunsign/README.md

 ## Security

 In light of the security benefits of using a signed Xcode, I would recommend swapping back to the signed version before any deployment builds are generated.
-These scripts can be integrated with [fastlane](https://fastlane.tools) to ensure that all deployemnt builds are generated from the signed Xcode, while you continue to use the unsigned version for access to plugins during development.
+These scripts can be integrated with [fastlane](https://fastlane.tools) to ensure that all deployment builds are generated from the signed Xcode, while you continue to use the unsigned version for access to plugins during development.

 Fastlane has an action called `verify_xcode` which can be run as part of your `Fastfile` to ensure that the Xcode being used for the build is properly signed.